tsproisl/EmotiKLUE/README.md

 ## References ##

-  * Proisl, Thomas, Philipp Heinrich, Besim Kabashi, and Stefan Evert (to appear): “EmotiKLUE at IEST 2018: Topic-Informed Classification of Implicit Emotions.”
-In *Proceedings of the 9th Workshop on Computational Approaches to Subjectivity, Sentiment & Social Media Analysis (WASSA)*.
-Brussels.
+  * Proisl, Thomas, Philipp Heinrich, Besim Kabashi, and Stefan Evert.
+2018.
+“EmotiKLUE at IEST 2018: Topic-Informed Classification of Implicit Emotions.”
+In *Proceedings of the 9th Workshop on Computational Approaches to Subjectivity, Sentiment and Social Media Analysis (WASSA)*, 235–242.
+Brussels: Association for Computational Linguistics.
+[PDF](http://aclweb.org/anthology/W18-6234).